Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 7. May Help Treat Acne

-Most acne are as a result of bacterial growth.
+Most acne is as a result of bacterial growth.
 Being an antibacterial agent, the topical application of oregano oil may effectively treat acne.

 8. Good For Gut Health